by Andrew Cochran

 In the most forward-looking of the five, author Matt Carlson suggests a research agenda for automated journalism, expecting it will be productive in three areas:

-- Business models, particularly affects on labour as well as on profitability
+- Business models, particularly their effect on labour as well as profitability

 - Emerging practices within newsrooms